Turbonilla schlumbergeri

 Turbonilla schlumbergeri is a species of sea snail, a marine gastropod mollusk in the family Pyramidellidae, the pyrams and their allies.

 Distribution

 This marine species is endemic to the Azores, found at a depth of 620 m.

 Description

 The shell of this marine species grows to a length of 7.6 mm.

+(Original description in French) This delicate shell exhibits a highly polished surface and a tall, pointed spire composed of nine slightly convex whorls separated by distinct sutures.
+The body whorl displays a slightly more rounded profile.
+The aperture is elongated, exhibiting an angular shape at the apex and a rounded form at the base.
+The columella and outer lip maintain a near-parallel orientation.
+The outer lip is sharp and positioned perpendicular to the shell's axis.
+The shell is uniformly white.